 c.
 No "N" Assessment.
-The organization is unable to accomplish the task to prescribed standards and conditions at this time.
+Unit unable to accomplish the task to prescribed standards and conditions at this time.
+For units with established baseline and advanced standards, the unit is not able to perform the MET at the baseline level of capability.